sujaymate/G4Workshop2022/README.md

 particlegun.cc
 particlegun.hh

-After successfull implementation you should see the proton track as in the image below.
+After successful implementation you should see the proton track as in the image below.

 <p float="center">